F-15s, F-16s and C-130s arrive in Poland for an Agile Combat Employment exercise

 |0

-This work, F-15s, F-16s and C-130s arrive in Poland for an Agile Combat Employment exercise [Image 3 of 3], by Amn Jacob Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, F-15s, F-16s and C-130s arrive in Poland for an Agile Combat Employment exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-F-15s, F-16s and C-130s arrive in Poland for an Agile Combat Employment exercise

 LEAVE A COMMENT